 Doctors treating breathing diseases have found that HPV is the cause of this rare problem.
 It can affect children as well as adults of both sexes and can be difficult to cure.

 No. The types of HPV that cause cancer (types 16 and 18) and the types that cause warts (types 6 and 11) are different.
 This means that genital warts are not an early-warning sign of cancer and can’t turn into cancer.

 Yes you can, but at the moment boys can’t be vaccinated free of charge on the NHS.
-This will happen but we don’t yet know when.
-However, boys can be vaccinated privately (which means there is a charge).
+This will happen, probably starting for boys aged 12/13 in the 2019/20 school year, but the start date has been finally confirmed.
+Boys can also be vaccinated privately (which means there is a charge).

 Girls are vaccinated free.
 They are covered by an NHS national vaccination programme.

 The vaccine gives you a tiny dose of part of an HPV cell which causes your immune system to develop resistance to infection.
 The vaccine does not contain live organisms and can never cause the diseases it protects against.

 The youngest age for HPV vaccination is 9 years.

 These are some of the reasons for having the vaccination:

 - Vaccination protects against the most dangerous HPV types that cause cancer, genital warts and RRP.